TheDevGuyMarc/ExoCompanion/exo_companion_api/README.md

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

 # ExoCompanion

 ExoCompanion is a tool to aid aquaristics and terraristics fans to be even better with their hobbies.
 It provides large databases regarding animals, plants and much more, as well as tools to calculate and check various metrics.

 ## Tech Stack

 - Java 21
 - Springboot
 - Spring Security
-- PostgreSQL
+- PostgresSQL
 - Redis
 - GSON
 - Lombok
 - Tinylog

 ## Features